kartoza/sawps/docs/src/user/manual/profile-page.md

 ![Profile picture popup](img/profile-pick-upload.png)

-1. Pop-up title - showing what the popup is for
+1. Popup title - showing what the popup is for
 2. Upload file button - goes to the system file browser for the user to select an image for the profile picture.
 3. Upload button - uploads the image to the platform associated with that user.